 Pick the Final Tattoo Design

 Once all the above has been completed, you should now be ready to select the final design.

-Many tattooists have books of “off-the-shelf” artwork that you can choose.
+Many tattooists have books of “off-the-shelf” artwork that you can choose from.
 Alternatively, you may have come up with a design in collaboration with your artist.
 Either way, once it is selected, look at it.
 Then look at it again.
 Imagine carrying that art on your body for the rest of your life.